act-rules/act-rules.github.io/pages/design/composite-template-empty.md

 ---
 name:
-rule_type: composed
+rule_type: composite
 description: |
   This rule checks ...

 success_criterion:
-- x.y.z
+- x.x.x # (Name of Success Criterion)

 atomic_rules:
 -

 authors:
--
+- # (full names as found in /_data/contributors.yml@master - if not yet listed, please have authors added to the list)
 ---

 ## Aggregation Definition